JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 God is bright, and bright are his saints.
 Through them my heart, speech, and desires are pure.
 The saints’ hearts are bright ; their faces are ever beautiful, and they ponder on the very bright Name.
-I ama sacrifice, my life 1s a sacrifice unto those who sing God’s praises, Who speak of Him day and night, and acclaim Him and His word.
+I ama sacrifice, my life is a sacrifice unto those who sing God’s praises, Who speak of Him day and night, and acclaim Him and His word.
 They the filth of whose pride departeth through fear of the Guru become bright, And sing of God with natural ease.